divio/getting-started-with-laravel/README.md

 ## Cloud Setup

-Create a [Divio Account](https://control.divio.com/) and choose **PHP Laravel** from the template selection when creating a new application.
+Create a [Divio Account](https://control.divio.com/) and choose **Laravel** from the template selection when creating a new application.
 Alternatively, click the `Deploy to Divio` button above and follow the app creation wizard.
 Finally, deploy your app to the `test` or `live` environment.

 Beware that the **admin** user is not created automatically.
 You can do so by connecting via SSH and manually run `python manage.py createsuperuser`.